PANAMANIAN NIGHT MONKEY

 Unique facial markings are common in night monkeys, including the Panamanian night monkey.
 Black stripes can be found starting at the top of their heads to either side of their face and on the bridge of their nose.

 Like many night monkeys, the tail can be relatively long compared to body size.
-Tails are nonprehensile and help them balance during locomotion.
+Tails are nonprehensile (incapable of grasping objects) and help them balance during locomotion.
 They have long slender fingers and large digital pads on their hands and feet.
 Night monkeys possess a slightly opposable thumb, and often a compressed, claw-like grooming nail on the second digit of each foot.

 At dawn and dusk, night monkeys may forage for insects.
 They mostly eat large locusts, moths, crickets, beetles, and spiders.
 Instead of searching in crevices or holes for these insects, night monkeys are experts at grabbing them as they fly through the air.
 Orthopterans, such as locusts and crickets, are mostly active during the night.
 They call loudly and create specific rhythms that expose their location, making them easier to find and capture in darkness.